IgniteUI/indigo-design-docfx/en/components/navbar.md

 ### Type

-The Navbar offers three layout configurations defined by the following types: **icon action and title**, text action and title, and only title.
+The Navbar offers three layout configurations defined by the following types: **icon action and title**, text action and title, and title.

 ![](../images/navbar_lefticon.png)
 ![](../images/navbar_lefttext.png)